dstl/Stone-Soup/stonesoup/runmanager/README.md

 - Tracker
 - Metric Manager

-The groundtruth will be search inside the tracker.
+The groundtruth will be set as `tracker.detection.groundtruth`.

 If the file has 1 component, it will be recognise as:

 - Tracker

-The ground_truth will be search inside the file.
+The groundtruth will be set as `tracker.detection.groundtruth`.
 No metric manager.

 If the command line has the argument `-g` the components will be recognise as: